 Angela reads the letter, which isn't from Theo, but which says that someone's love should be taken away before things go too far.
 The letter also has two clues, "with" and "majesties."

 She tells Sydelle that Otis and Crow's clues are not "king" and "queen," but "with thy beautiful majesties."

 Back at Sunset Towers, Sandy and Judge Ford are still researching the Wexlers.
-Jake is a podiatrist, Grace's maiden name is Windkloppel, their daughters are Turtle and Alice.
+Jake is a podiatrist, Grace's maiden name is Windkloppel, their daughters are Turtle and Angela.
 Their link to the Westings is that Grace says Sam Westing was her uncle, and she and Angela both look like Violet.

 Sandy says that Jake was also a bookie, and Judge Ford gets mad and says that Sam Westing wasn't exactly the cleanest living man, even if he didn't drink or smoke.

 Sandy gets embarrassed and drinks from his flask.

 The judge realizes that Grace must be related to Crow, since they are both connected to the Windkloppels.